The Lion King (franchise): Plot and themes

-The Lion King's Timon & Pumbaa follows the further adventures of the titular meerkat and warthog duo, as they live their problem-free philosophy Hakuna Matata.
+The Lion King's Timon & Pumbaa follows the further adventures of the titular meerkat and warthog duo, as they continue to live by their problem-free philosophy Hakuna Matata.
 Timon and Pumbaa are seen having their own (mis)adventures both within' and outside of the Serengeti, encountering new allies and enemies throughout their journey, such as Speedy the Snail, Boss Beaver, and human nemesis Quint.
-The series also has episodes centering on Rafiki, Zazu, and Shenzi, Banzai, and Ed.
+The series also has episodes centering respectively on Rafiki, Zazu, and hyena trio Shenzi, Banzai, and Ed.
 Simba himself also makes recurring appearances throughout the show.
-In the episode "Once Upon a Timon", one of the two versions of how Timon met Pumbaa was revealed, the second being shown in The Lion King 1½.
-This may indicate that Timon & Pumbaa (or just said episode) and The Lion King 1½ exist in two different continuities.
+The episode "Once Upon a Timon" reveals the (original) story of how Timon and Pumbaa first met and how their friendship came to be.